boghammar/MMM-SL-PublicTransport/README.md

 611  Town        in 11 min
 312  Somewhere   in 12 min
 ```
 The feature has some limitations.
-It changes internally the direction number for the lines that are represented as ['line#', dir] so that dir for that line will get the value of direction.
-It will only show departures that go in 'direction' or in the direction described by the ['line#', dir] format.
+It changes internally the direction number for the lines that are represented as ['line#', dir] so that dir for that line will get the value of ``direction``.
+It will only show departures that go in ``direction`` or in the direction described by the ['line#', dir] format.
 Hence there will only be one list.

 ## Set what times to update more frequently
 If you want the module to update departure times more frequently between certain hours use the ``highUpdateInterval`` config parameter.
 This is a feature that will preserve API calls to the TrafikLab API's.